-When it comes to feeding your baby, “breast is best” — but it isn’t easy.
+When it comes to feeding your baby, breast is best — but it isn’t easy.
 Even if you’ve been nursing for three, six or nine months, it’s not always smooth sailing.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-It’s no wonder so many women quit breastfeeding long before the minimum one-year mark the American Academy of Pediatrics recommends — or the two years the World Health Organization advocates.
+You could be dealing with potential supply issues, time constraints and one-too-many judgmental comments of the “Oh, you’re still nursing?” variety.
+It’s no wonder so many women quit breastfeeding long before the minimum one year mark the American Academy of Pediatrics recommends — or the two years the World Health Organization advocates.

-“Since breastfeeding offers tremendous benefits — from custom-made nutrition and increased immunity to helping you lose weight and protecting you against breast cancer — it’s worth trying to overcome any hurdles with the following strategies:
+“Since breastfeeding offers tremendous benefits — from custom-made nutrition and increased immunity to helping you lose weight and protecting you against breast cancer — it’s worth trying to overcome any hurdles with a few strategies,” says Dr. Wiswell.

 The biggest challenge many moms face is that dreaded reality: returning to work.